AI Sentience Scholars

 The program supports early-career researchers investigating questions at the intersection of AI, consciousness, and ethics.
 Through global collaboration and rigorous, empirically grounded inquiry, it builds capacity to critically and responsibly navigate the scientific and societal implications of increasingly capable intelligent systems.

-Applications for the 2026 cohort will open soon.
+Applications for the 2026 cohort are now open.

 Emerging Intelligence.